 We then were given the opportunity again to kayak through the Cat Ba Bay and jump in the refreshing waters.
 At 16:00, we arrived at Lan Ha Bay, where we were staying in a hotel for our 14th night in Vietnam.

 This day was absolutely fantastic, and the tour guide did an amazing job to stuff it full of cool activities!
-Needless to say, my girlfriend and I were – again – quite exhausted when we got to our hotel!
+Needless to say, Rachel and I were – again – quite exhausted when we got to our hotel!